The Unicorn Signet: The Kingslayer's Forge Becomes the Royal Armoury – TNA C 82/11 m. 3, February 1486

 By David T Gardner, December 9th, 2025

-The new Tudor regime's first signet seal—unicorn rampant impaling a dragon, gold on crimson wax—presses its mark on membrane 3 of the Close Rolls, appointing William Gardynyr, the London skinner who felled Richard III at Bosworth, as “surveyor of the king’s armour.”
+Sir William’s Key™ the Future of History decodes the new Tudor regime's first signet seal—unicorn rampant impaling a dragon, gold on crimson wax—presses its mark on membrane 3 of the Close Rolls, appointing William Gardynyr, the London skinner who felled Richard III at Bosworth, as “surveyor of the king’s armour.”

 The warrant, issued mere months after the field knighting (TNA SC 8/28/1379: “Willelmus Gardynyr miles in campo de Bosworth creatus”), chains the regicide's workshop to the throne's arsenal, orthographic variant “Gardynyr” collapsing via the 61-key to the Cheapside forge that supplied forty poleaxes to Oxford's vanguard (TNA E 404/80 no. 312: “to William Gardynyr for the Earl of Oxford’s company,” 14 July 1485).